 U.S. Fish & Wildlife Service

-The U.S. Fish & Wildlife Service offers two cooperative education programs for students.
+The U.S. Fish & Wildlife Service offers several cooperative education programs for students.

 U.S. Army Corps of Engineers

 The Corps of Engineers hire students for temporary employment opportunities while students are attending the University.
 The Corps operates numerous campgrounds and picnic areas as well as participates in many natural resources and land management activities.
 If you are interested in becoming a part of this experience, please visit the US Army Corps of Engineers website.